grinnell-cs/csc151-images/_handouts/academic-integrity.md

 code that are released under the GNU Public License (GPL) unless they arrange a separate license.

-Second, as my colleague John David Stone reminds me, computer scientists, computer programmers, and software designers may all encounter significant pressures to behave less than ethically.
+Second, as my former colleague John David Stone would remind me, computer scientists, computer programmers, and software designers may all encounter significant pressures to behave less than ethically.
 When deadlines are tight and the rewards are great, there are temptations